IAA-CSIC/MUTIS/README.md

 # MUTIS: MUltiwavelength TIme Series

-A Python package for analysis of light curves.
+A Python package for the analysis of correlations of light curves and their statistical significance.

 ### Installation
 - Install [Anaconda](https://www.anaconda.com/download/ )